Ihor-Unit/TimeManagmentProgram/README.md

 # TimeManagmentProgram
-This program helps you to track where is the time spent when sitting in front of your computer.
+This program helps you to track the time spent when sitting in front of your computer.
 ## How is this works?

 ## Backstory